simon-r/PyParticles/README.rst

 Demos
 ============= ========================================================
 springs       3 body springs
-solar_system  simulation of the solar system with realistic magnitudes bubble        Bubbles.
-With a non realistic force cat_spri      vibrating string with gravity and air drag gas_lj        Lennard jones gas model (shold be improved)
+solar_system  Simulation of the solar system with realistic magnitudes bubble        Bubbles.
+With a non realistic force cat_spri      Vibrating string with gravity and air drag gas_lj        Lennard jones gas model (should be improved)
 ============= ========================================================
 ::